 Astrobee astronaut assistant assistant made the first flight through the ISS compartments

-The Astrobee family of robots will become the assistants of the ISS crew - they will take on the tasks of everyday
+The Astrobee family of robots will become assistants to the ISS crew - they will take on everyday tasks

-service board.
-After the tests are completed, the devices will do the hard work so that people can focus on more important tasks - scientific experiments and research.
-NASA plans that it will also reduce the number of astronauts on board.
+on-board maintenance.Once the tests are completed, the devices will do the heavy lifting so that people can focus on more important tasks - scientific experiments and research.
+NASA plans that this will also reduce the number of astronauts on board.

 The main goal of Astrobee is to testautomated platforms in zero gravity.
 So far, only two robots have been launched.
 “Astrobee will prove that robots can improve human research.”
 Conducting such experiments under zero gravity conditions will ultimately allow the development of new hardware and software for future space flights, ”noted earlier at NASA.